Backwards theory supports modelling via invariant manifolds for non-autonomous dynamical systems: Construct a conjugacy with a normal form system

-When the coefficient~$a_\kappa(t)$ is a quadratic product of convolutions, then choosing similar splittings eliminates all fast integrals from the center variables \emph{except} for terms with coefficients of the form ${\tilde a}_1(t)\Z\nu{\tilde a}_2(t)$ where ${\tilde a}_1$~has no convolutions.
+When the coefficient~$a_\kappa(t)$ is a quadratic product of convolutions, then one may choose similar splittings to eliminate all hyperbolic integrals from the center variables \emph{except} for terms with coefficients of the form ${\tilde a}_1(t)\Z\nu{\tilde a}_2(t)$ where ${\tilde a}_1$~has no convolutions.
 Algebraic transformations cannot eliminate such terms \cite[]{Chao95}.
-For now accept such quadratic non-autonomous terms. \footnote{Similar considerations apply to higher order terms in the time dependence, but for simplicity we stop at quadratic effects.} Such quadratic terms encode the mechanisms that cause fast time fluctuations to generate potentially important mean drift effects on the macroscale dynamics.
+For now accept such quadratic non-autonomous terms. \footnote{Similar considerations apply to higher order terms in the time dependence, but for simplicity we stop at quadratic effects.} Such quadratic terms encode mechanisms that cause rapid time fluctuations to generate potentially important mean drift effects on \text{the macroscale dynamics.}

 \end{enumerate}

 This completes the center variables contribution to the inductive proof of \cref{thm:stsenfp}.

 \paragraph{Off-diagonal neglect} Recall the earlier recommendation to omit a term in~\cref{eq:res3xp}: the term $(\D{\Xv}{\hat{\xv}})A\Xv$, equivalently $(\D{X_i}{ \hat x_\kappa})A_{i,j}X_j$, should appear in the left-hand side.
 However, its omission is acceptable when the matrix~$A$ is upper triangular (invoked at the start of the proof of \cref{thm:stsenfp}) as then any term introduced which involves~$X_i$ only generates extra terms which are lower order in~$X_i$.
 Such extra terms increase the order of~$X_j$ for $j>i$\,, through the off-diagonal terms in~$A$.
 However, successive iterations generate new terms involving only fewer factors of~$X_i$ and so iteration steadily accounts for the introduced terms.
 Similarly for the $\Yv$ and~\Zv\ variables when the linear operators~$B$ and~\(C\) are triangular.
 Discussing equation~\cref{eq:stseyd} for corrections is sufficient.